Rare cancer is not rare: 1 in 4 is considered a rare cancer

-Rare cancer is not rare: 1 in 4 are considered a ‘rare cancer.’
-The JEDI Rare Cancer Foundation exists to support and advance cutting-edge research that translates into lifesaving treatments that can end rare cancer.
+Rare cancer patients and their families need our help.
+The Jedi Rare Cancer Foundation exists to support and advance cutting-edge research that translates into lifesaving treatments that can end rare cancer.

 Announcements

-CURE: The Rare Cancer Initiative will bring new hope to cancer patients.
+Case Comprehensive Cancer Center’s CURE: The Rare Cancer Initiative will transform rare cancer research to bring new hope to cancer patients and save lives around the world.

 Why is it called rare cancer when it’s not rare